DSkrzypiec/blogImpl/content/post/parsing-tsql/index.md

 [Snowflake SQL](https://docs.snowflake.com/en/) which I use at work recently.

-I've copied `TSqlLexer.g4` and `TSqlParser.g4` files and use ANTLR4 to generate set of C# classes using the following command
+I've copied `TSqlLexer.g4` and `TSqlParser.g4` files and use ANTLR4 to generate set of C# classes using the following command (assuming you have ANTLR4 installed)

 ```
 antlr4 -Dlanguage=CSharp TSqlLexer.g4 TSqlParser.g4 -o tmp